Virtual Headache Specialist

 When to consider neuromodulation devices for migraine

-These devices include Single-Pulse Transcranial Magnetic Stimulation (sTMS) (SAVI Dual; formerly SpringTMS and sTMS mini), external trigeminal nerve stimulation (eTNS) (Cefaly), noninvasive Vagus Nerve Stimulation (nVNS) (GammaCore), wireless remote electrical neuromodulation (REN) (Nerivio), and external combined occipital and trigeminal neurostimulation (eCOT-NS) (Relivion MG).
-We’ll discuss these devices in the order in which they became available and FDA cleared.
+The full technical terms for the migraine neuromodulation devices are wireless remote electrical neuromodulation (REN) (Nerivio), Single-Pulse Transcranial Magnetic Stimulation (sTMS) (SAVI Dual; formerly SpringTMS and sTMS mini), external trigeminal nerve stimulation (eTNS) (Cefaly), noninvasive Vagus Nerve Stimulation (nVNS) (GammaCore), and external combined occipital and trigeminal neurostimulation (eCOT-NS) (Relivion MG).

 spring tms